Lebanon, Indiana: Politics

-In the mayoral election of November 2007 Republican City Council President John Lasley won the election with 48% of the vote, to Democrat Roger Neal's 27% and Independent George Piper's 25%.
+In the mayoral election of November 2007, Republican City Council President John Lasley won the election with 48% of the vote, to Democrat Roger Neal's 27% and Independent George Piper's 25%.

 30% of registered voters cast votes in the 2007 election.

 Lasley died on May 2, 2009.
 In the 2008 election, Boone County (the county in which Lebanon is located) voted 62% for Republican presidential candidate John McCain and more than 80% for Republican gubernatorial candidate Mitch Daniels.

 Education

 Lebanon Community School Corporation has six schools under its jurisdiction: four elementary schools, a middle school and a high school.
-The body enrolled 3,381 students for the 2019–2020 school year, and is recognized as a "B" district by the Indiana Department of Education.
+The body enrolled 3,381 students for the 2019–2020 school year, and it is recognized as a "B" district by the Indiana Department of Education.
+The six schools are: